Value Creation Since Seed

 Cost discipline: spent less than budgeted

-The combined effect of internal execution + senior renewal without headcount inflation produced actual costs below budget in 2025:
+The combined effect of internal execution + senior renewal produced actual costs below budget in 2025:

 - 2025 budget for personnel + external services: planned for higher spend